Turarr/Krisha.kz-Astana-Real-Estate-Dataset/README.md

 | **apartment_lat**       | float64   | Latitude coordinate of the apartment location.                                                     |
 | **apartment_lon**       | float64   | Longitude coordinate of the apartment location.                                                    |
 | **coord_level**         | object    | Level of coordinate precision (e.g., district-level or exact apartment-level geolocation).         |

+## Code instruction:
+1. The 'scraping_krisha.py' runs in terminal with 'python scraping_krisha.py [numbers of pages to extract]'.
+After you get 'krisha_data_raw.csv'.
+2. Run all cells in 'cleaning_preparing.ipynb' for 'krisha_data_raw.csv', the geocoding part is optional, it also takes all ot of time.
+You will get 'astana_real_estate_dataset.csv'.
+3. The 'astana_real_estate_dataset.csv' is ready.